 Family and FriendsMost people with dementia rely on relatives and friends for social contact, but according to research, one in five people spoke to friends or family less than once a month.
 Pick up the phone to your loved one, or get the family together to organise a rota so that they stay in touch.
 The research shows that actually having friends and family in contact is more important in warding off loneliness than the specific number of visits.

 Social circlesAccording to Age UK, group activities can be particularly useful in helping older people out of loneliness and isolation.
 Check out local day care centres that offer activities, support and socialisation for the elderly.
 Alternatively there may be clubs and societies where they can explore their hobbies and keep their minds active.
-For those affected by dementia, the Alzheimer’s society runs support groups that can be a valuable source of local information and company.

 Home care servicesConsider employing a carer to come into your parent’s home and help with chores, provide practical support and also offer a listening ear, a friendly smile and a little company.